marc0l92/joplin-plugin-jira-issue/README.md

 # Development
-If you want to contribute to this plugin you can find here some userful references:
+If you want to contribute to this plugin you can find here some useful references:

 - [Joplin - Getting started with plugin development](https://joplinapp.org/api/get_started/plugins/)
 - [Joplin - Plugin API reference](https://joplinapp.org/api/references/plugin_api/classes/joplin.html)